 To slightly modify Eske's numerical example.
 Dimension K/X has a value of +1, -1 = 0.
 Dimension Y has a value of 0.
 All matter is conserved.

-Kid XY exists after the RU point but does not disappear due to TB as per our theory.
+After the reunification, Kid XY exists after the RU point but does not disappear due to TB as per our theory.
 That means that Kid X appears before the RU point, but she is not extra information until the RU point.
 This means that at the RU point is when she would be TB'd away.
 Depending on the true origin in time of the dimensional split, which Cross is hopelessly ambiguous about, this could mean that Kid does not save Serge from drowning, which is important for the next character - Wazuki/Lynx.

 Dimension K, Kid X appears due to TTI but is sent to the DBT and does not save Serge ---> RP ---> Dimension XY: Kid XY does not disappear due to TB as per our theory